Porky Pig: Later years

 In the 2018 DC Comics and Looney Tunes comic crossovers, Porky appeared in a story that paired him with Lex Luthor.
 This version of Porky was the successful owner of a company named Porkybux before it was hacked and ran him out of business.
 He is later approached by Lex to be in charge of LexCorp's social media division and lets Lex get away with harassing his employees and stealing their sandwiches as repayment for the second chance.
 It is later revealed that Lex gave him the position to frame Porky when he used his social media website to steal important passwords from their users.
 Porky begins an autobiography in prison to expose Lex for his actions.
 In the backup story stylized more like Looney Tunes, Porky tries selling Acme office supplies to Lex but ends up stopping Lex from defeating Superman.

 Porky appears in Looney Tunes Cartoons (2020–2024), where he is again voiced by Bob Bergen.
 His personality is based on the earlier shorts, however, his appearance is based on later shorts like The Looney Tunes Show for example.
 He is mostly paired with Daffy Duck who always drives him crazy.

 Porky appears in the movie Space Jam: A New Legacy (2021), voiced by Eric Bauza.
 Here, he collaborates with other Looney Tunes and LeBron James in challenging the "Goon Squad" to a basketball game in the "Warner Bros.
 Serververse".

 Porky appears in the preschool series Bugs Bunny Builders (2022–present) which aired on Cartoon Network's Cartoonito block and HBO Max, where he is voiced by Bob Bergen, reprising his role from Looney Tunes Cartoons.

 Porky appears in the Teen Titans Go! episode, "Warner Bros.
 100th Anniversary".
 He is among the Looney Tunes characters guests for the Warner Bros. centennial celebration, voiced once again by Bob Bergen.

-Porky stars alongside Daffy Duck in The Day the Earth Blew Up: A Looney Tunes Movie (2024), voiced by Eric Bauza, reprising the role from Space Jam: A New Legacy.
+Porky stars alongside Daffy Duck in the animated feature film The Day the Earth Blew Up (2024), voiced by Eric Bauza, reprising the role from Space Jam: A New Legacy.
 Here, he teams up with Daffy and Petunia against an alien mind-control plot the former uncovers.

+Porky made a cameo appearance in the Stuart Fails to Save the Universe episode "Spoiler: Stuart Makes a Wallet", as one of the hallucinations that Stuart Bloom encounters while in the psychiatric facility.
+He appears in his original black-and-white design and is voiced by Mel Blanc via archive footage.